Solutions to LeetCode problems

 Solution

-2. Once pick certain rectangle, we determine the point on the rectangle by calculating x = x1 - 0.5 + (double) rand() / RAND_MAX * (x2 - x1 + 1), then round to the nearest integer.
-Do the same for y.
+to obtain the probability to pick the rectangle.x = x1 - 0.5 + (double) rand() / RAND_MAX * (x2 - x1 + 1)

 typedef struct {